Shahmir-Riddo/calc.py/README.md

 # calc.py
 How to made simple calculator in python
-Thought this would help the beginners
+(Thought this would help the beginners)

+Language used - Python